Uniform estimate of an iterative method for elliptic problems with rapidly oscillating coefficients: Introduction

-\end{theorem} Compared with the result of \cite{armstrong2018iterative}, the fundamental improvement is that the random variable $\Z$, which is an upper bound for the contraction factor in the iteration, \emph{does not depend on the function} $v$.
+\end{theorem} Compared with the result of \cite{armstrong2018iterative}, we have two fundamental improvements: The first one is the explicit random variable $\Z$, which is an upper bound for the contraction factor in the iteration, \emph{does not depend on the function} $v$.
 Hence, the algorithm can be iterated, replacing $v$ by $\hat v$, etc. In the event that $\Z \le \frac 1 2$, say, we thus obtain exponential convergence of the iterative method to the solution $u$, a conclusion that cannot be inferred from the results of \cite{armstrong2018iterative}.
-By the estimate \eqref{e.estim.Z}, in order to guarantee that $\Z \le \frac 1 2$ with high probability, it suffices to take $\lambda$ sufficiently small that $\ell(\lambda)^{\frac{1}{2}}\lambda^{\frac{1}{2}}(\log r)^{\frac{1}{s}}$ is below a certain positive constant.
-Another improvement is that we do not make any assumption on the regularity of the coefficient field $x \mapsto \a(x)$, while \cite{armstrong2018iterative} assumed it to be H\"older continuous.
+By the estimate \cref{e.estim.Z}, in order to guarantee that $\Z \le \frac 1 2$ with high probability, it suffices to take $\lambda$ sufficiently small that $\ell(\lambda)^{\frac{1}{2}}\lambda^{\frac{1}{2}}(\log r)^{\frac{1}{s}}$ is below a certain positive constant.
+The second improvement is that we do not make any assumption on the regularity of the coefficient field $x \mapsto \a(x)$, while \cite{armstrong2018iterative} assumed it to be H\"older continuous.

+The price is that the bound \cref{e.estim.Z} has another factor $(\log r)^{\frac{1}{s}}$ than \cref{eq:Old} and this point is also conjectured in \cite[eq.(1.10)]{armstrong2018iterative}.
+This factor does not weaken our algorithm viewing the range of $\lambda$ and more detailed study will be discussed in \Cref{subsec:Heuristic}.
+In \cite[Section 4]{armstrong2018iterative}, one can find some examples for the practical choice of $\lambda$ and numerical experiences.
+The author has also repeated the algorithm in a domain $128 \times 128$ with $\lambda = 0.1$, for $\a$ of type chessboard with law Bernoulli$(\frac{1}{2})$ taking value in $\left\{\frac{1}{\sqrt{2}}, \sqrt{2}\right\}$, and it takes several seconds to obtain a precision $10^{-5}$ on a laptop.
+In \cite{gu2019efficient}, this algorithm is applied to the \emph{supercritical percolation} setting and one can find the numerical results in Section 6.
+Hopefully, this algorithm also works on other stochastic homogenization models with stationary ergodic random coefficient field.